Next Start

-What Is Parasitic Battery Drain?
+What Is Parasitic Battery Drain and How To Test Parasitic Draw

 The battery inside a vehicle provides the electricity needed to power a range of components, including the starter.
 It works by converting chemical energy into electrical energy needed to get a car started.